Goldman Sachs Group Inc Sells 25,000 Shares of ON24, Inc. (NYSE:ONTF) Stock

 - On Wednesday, March 2nd, Goldman Sachs Group Inc sold 25,000 shares of ON24 stock.
 The shares were sold at an average price of $13.39, for a total value of $334,750.00.

-Institutional investors have recently added to or reduced their stakes in the company.
-Lynrock Lake LP grew its stake in shares of ON24 by 152.9% in the fourth quarter.
-Lynrock Lake LP now owns 4,577,167 shares of the company’s stock valued at $79,414,000 after buying an additional 2,767,001 shares in the last quarter.
-Indaba Capital Management L.P. acquired a new stake in shares of ON24 in the third quarter valued at about $47,331,000.
-Hawk Ridge Capital Management LP acquired a new stake in shares of ON24 in the fourth quarter valued at about $35,929,000.
-BlackRock Inc. grew its stake in shares of ON24 by 1.6% in the fourth quarter.
-BlackRock Inc. now owns 1,516,041 shares of the company’s stock valued at $26,303,000 after buying an additional 23,495 shares in the last quarter.
-Finally, Washington Harbour Partners LP grew its stake in shares of ON24 by 62.0% in the fourth quarter.
-Washington Harbour Partners LP now owns 1,185,373 shares of the company’s stock valued at $20,566,000 after buying an additional 453,466 shares in the last quarter.
-Institutional investors own 57.87% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Woodline Partners LP increased its holdings in shares of ON24 by 1.5% during the 2nd quarter.
+Woodline Partners LP now owns 43,375 shares of the company’s stock worth $1,539,000 after buying an additional 655 shares during the last quarter.
+The Manufacturers Life Insurance Company increased its holdings in shares of ON24 by 4.9% during the 4th quarter.
+The Manufacturers Life Insurance Company now owns 14,864 shares of the company’s stock worth $258,000 after buying an additional 691 shares during the last quarter.
+Rhumbline Advisers increased its holdings in ON24 by 3.0% in the 4th quarter.
+Rhumbline Advisers now owns 24,453 shares of the company’s stock valued at $424,000 after purchasing an additional 709 shares in the last quarter.
+Legal & General Group Plc increased its holdings in ON24 by 13.3% in the 4th quarter.
+Legal & General Group Plc now owns 10,840 shares of the company’s stock valued at $188,000 after purchasing an additional 1,275 shares in the last quarter.
+Finally, Allworth Financial LP acquired a new stake in ON24 in the 3rd quarter valued at $35,000.
+Institutional investors and hedge funds own 57.87% of the company’s stock.

-Several analysts have recently issued reports on the company.
-Piper Sandler downgraded ON24 from an “overweight” rating to a “neutral” rating and reduced their price objective for the company from $25.00 to $17.00 in a research report on Tuesday, March 1st.
-KeyCorp reduced their target price on ON24 from $24.00 to $20.00 and set an “overweight” rating on the stock in a research report on Tuesday, March 1st.
-Robert W. Baird downgraded ON24 from an “outperform” rating to a “neutral” rating and set a $18.00 target price on the stock. in a research report on Tuesday, March 1st.
-Needham & Company LLC reduced their target price on ON24 from $40.00 to $25.00 and set a “buy” rating on the stock in a research report on Wednesday, November 10th.
-Finally, Zacks Investment Research downgraded ON24 from a “buy” rating to a “sell” rating in a research report on Wednesday.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and two have given a buy rating to the company.
-According to MarketBeat, the stock has an average rating of “Hold” and an average target price of $22.86.
+A number of research firms recently issued reports on ONTF.
+Robert W. Baird lowered ON24 from an “outperform” rating to a “neutral” rating and set a $18.00 target price on the stock. in a research note on Tuesday, March 1st.
+KeyCorp reduced their target price on ON24 from $24.00 to $20.00 and set an “overweight” rating on the stock in a research note on Tuesday, March 1st.
+Needham & Company LLC reduced their target price on ON24 from $40.00 to $25.00 and set a “buy” rating on the stock in a research note on Wednesday, November 10th.
+Piper Sandler lowered ON24 from an “overweight” rating to a “neutral” rating and reduced their target price for the company from $25.00 to $17.00 in a research note on Tuesday, March 1st.
+Finally, Zacks Investment Research lowered ON24 from a “buy” rating to a “sell” rating in a research note on Wednesday.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and two have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of “Hold” and a consensus target price of $22.86.

 ON24 Company Profile (Get Rating)